Daniel Albo: Career

 Following his fellowship training, Albo joined the Medical College of Georgia in 2002 where he develop a surgical oncology program and a multidisciplinary MD/PhD program in Oncology.
 He joined the faculty of Baylor College of Medicine in Houston, TX, in 2004.
 He also served as the chief of general surgery for the Michael E. DeBakey VA Medical Center, where he developed Surgical Oncology and Minimally Invasive surgical services as well as a Colorectal Cancer Center.
 He was subsequently named vice chairman of the Michael E. DeBakey Department of Surgery of Baylor College of Medicine in 2012.
 In 2015, he joined Georgia Regents University as professor of surgery.
+Dr. Albo joined the UTRGV School of Medicine Faculty in March 2021 and currently serves as the Department Chair and Professor in the Department of Surgery.

 Albo's clinical expertise is on minimally invasive gastrointestinal surgical oncology, with particular emphasis in colorectal malignancies.
 His research has focused on utilization patterns, barriers and facilitators for minimally invasive surgery in colorectal surgery.
 He has helped pioneered the development of a Natural Orifice Trans Endoluminal Surgery (NOTES) technique for resection of rectal tumors, the single port transanal microsurgery (TAMIS) procedure.
 He has been the President for the Association for Academic Surgery.